Asymptotic Burnside laws: Burnside-type groups

 \begin{remark}[Free Burnside groups] Definition \ref{def:minimal partial Burnside presentation} is similar to the presentation of free Burnside groups given in \cite[Section §18]{OL-book}, but with two relaxations: \begin{enumerate} \item The set of periods (namely, elements in the free group that are made torsion by a relation) chosen at the $i^{\text{th}}$ step is not necessarily maximal. \item The imposed relations are of the form $A^{n_A}=1$, where the exponent $n_A\ge n$ may vary depending on the period $A$. \end{enumerate} Indeed, if $L_i$ are taken to be maximal sets satisfying (L1)--(L3), and $n_A=n$ for all periods $A$, the resulting group $G$ is the free Burnside group $\calB(m,n)$, $m=|S|$. \end{remark}

-\begin{remark}[Partial Burnside groups.]
-A Burnside-type presentation in which $n_A=n$ for all periods $A$ is called a \emph{partial Burnside presentation}.
-A group admitting a partial Burnside presentation is called a \emph{partial Burnside group}, see \cite{boatman2012partial}.
-Boatman proved that the above definition is equivalent to a non-inductive definition of partial Burnside groups: a group $G$ is partial Burnside (of partial exponent $n$) if and only if every element of finite order $g\in G$ satisfies $g^n=1$, and $G$ admits a presentation where every relation has the form $W^n=1$ for some word $W$ in the generators of $G$. \end{remark}
+\begin{remark}[Partial-Burnside groups.]
+A Burnside-type presentation in which $n_A=n$ for all periods $A$ is called a \emph{partial-Burnside presentation}.
+A group admitting a partial-Burnside presentation is called a \emph{partial-Burnside group}, see \cite{boatman2012partial}.
+Boatman proved that the above definition is equivalent to a non-inductive definition of partial-Burnside groups: a group $G$ is partial-Burnside (of partial-exponent $n$) if and only if every element of finite order $g\in G$ satisfies $g^n=1$, and $G$ admits a presentation where every relation has the form $W^n=1$ for some word $W$ in the generators of $G$. \end{remark}

 More details on Burnside-type Presentations are found in \cite[Chapters 7,8]{OL-book}.